software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 Then, we can implement a POST method endpoint `/api/answers` for this use-case.
 If the user is trying to answer a quiz which is not published we should return a `403 Forbidden` status as a response.
 If the user is trying to answer a quiz which does not exist we should return a `404 Not Found` status as a response.
 If the answer is invalid (for example blank answer text), we should return a `400 Bad Request` status as a response.

-In the eighth user story, "{{site.sprint_2_user_story_8}}", we need to display the information related to the answers of a quiz's questions.
-For this use-case we can implement a GET method endpoint `/api/quizzes/{id}/answers`.
-We should implement similar error handling for this endpoint as in the `/api/quizzes/{id}` endpoint.

 The remaining user stories include both backend-related and frontend-related tasks.
 For example, for the _fifth user story_ we could have the following tasks:

 1. Add a QuizRestController class and a method for the /api/quizzes endpoint which returns published quizzes